-There will be a screen in the auditorium, like at the cinema.
-The screen will show a video of a TV news report about going to Mars.
+Before the music starts there will be a projection on the stage wall in the auditorium, like at the cinema.
+The projection will show a video of a TV news report about Dr Richard Vaudrey (the presenter) turning into a wizard.
 This is just a pretend TV news report to help tell the story.
-When the musicians play, the screen will also show a picture of outer space.